codeheap/SpringBootSample/Readme.md

 [Modified request](http://localhost:8080/greeting?name=Stranger)

+## Deployments

+The app is available live on [Google container engine](http://35.189.250.127:8080/greeting)

+The swagger-ui should also be on [Live Swagger-UI](http://35.189.250.127:8080/swagger-ui.html)

+App is also available as docker image [Docker Hub Image](https://hub.docker.com/r/codeheap/springbootsample/)

 ## Postman Collection

 In the folder /src/test/postman you can find a file containing a collection which can be imported into *postman*.